 The animal disease traceability system we are developing will be a primary tool in our response to disease outbreaks.
 In addition, an effective traceability framework also facilitates disease surveillance and promotes trade.
 While budgetary issues are always a concern, we have funding in place for the initial stages of implementation.
 In FY 2011, we used funding primarily to maintain program support and on Information Technology infrastructure, which will serve as the backbone of the framework.
 The FY 2012 USDA budget request is an \$8.85 million increase over the FY 2010 funding level, and would allow us to begin the next phase of implementation.
-That phase would include USDA's purchase of small identification, and we have committed to providing them to States and Tribal Nations at no cost.
+That phase would include USDA's purchase of small identification tags.
+These low-cost, low-burden "brite" tags will be recognized as official identification, and we have committed to providing them to States and Tribal Nations at no cost.
 This will eliminate the need for them to come up with funding to implement that portion of the program, and is consistent with how we administer our other animal disease programs.